Brooklyn Nets’ Spencer Dinwiddie To Allow Fans To Choose His Next Team If They Meet Bitcoin Goal

 Although it appears unlikely that he’ll get his $24.6 million from fans, Dinwiddie is undoubtedly in-line for a substantial pay raise when he eventually does hit free agency.
 In 64 games this season, the former Colorado star is averaging nearly 21 points, seven assists and four rebounds per contest.

-Given his occasionally awkward fit next to Kyrie Irving in Brooklyn, basketball fans and pundits alike have pondered the possibility of dinwiddie getting moved by the Nets before his deal is up.
+Given his occasionally awkward fit next to Kyrie Irving in Brooklyn, basketball fans and pundits alike have pondered about the possibility of Dinwiddie getting moved by the Nets before his deal is up.
 As reported by The Inquisitr, Greg Swartz of Bleacher Report mentioned him as part of a hypothetical trade package to acquire Joel Embiid from the Philadelphia 76ers.